-Today I’d like to extend a warm welcome to Brenda Scruggs.
+Today I’d like to extend a warm welcome to Marie Lavender.
 Welcome to The PBS Blog!
 Let’s get started.

 What is your name and where are you from?

 My name is Marie Lavender, and I am from the Midwestern U.S. I was raised in a small town in Indiana.